 Engineers, where she held senior positions.
 She is also Founder and President of Differenza, an education and training consulting firm.
-Ms. Primrose is on the Advisory Board of Youth Violence Prevention, a White House initiative, and Advisor for the United States Ms. Primrose earned her degree in Business Administration in 1984 from Towson University.
+Ms. Primrose is on Advisory Boards for Forum on Youth Violence Prevention, a White House initiative, and Advisor for the Ms. Primrose earned her degree in Business Administration in 1984 from Towson University.